truenicoco/slidge/docs/source/tutorial.rst

 The session represents the gateway user's session on the legacy network.
 If you want to add custom attributes to it, it should be done in the ``post_init`` method.
-The :py:attr:`.Session.user` attribute is a :class:`.GatewayUser` instance and can be used to access the fields that the user filled when subscribing to the gateway, via :py:attr:`.GatewayUser.registration_form` dict.
+The :py:attr:`slidge.Session.user` attribute is a :class:`slidge.GatewayUser` instance and can be used to access the fields that the user filled when subscribing to the gateway, via :py:attr:`slidge.GatewayUser.registration_form` dict.

 Here, we added a ``legacy`` attribute to the session instance, because our fake superduper lib is coded this way.
 YMMV depending on the library you use.
 Good